AkashChauhanSoftEngi/SpringBootUsingSpringSecurity-Jwt/README.md

 > **###5.
 JWT Work Flow**
 * First login to create and receive a token from the response header{if added there}
-* We can understand this whole flow in 3 steps
+* We can understand this whole flow in 3 steps.
   A. To create this token, there are few tasks at server side need to be done
    	- If using spring security and AuthenticationManagerBuilder, then verify user credentials
     	- If user exist in the DB, then move to next step to create token